cultureweb/e-ticketing/README.md

 ## Dev environment through Google Cloud instead of local

-Start building on GCP with a [Free Trial](https://cloud.google.com/free) that includes $300 in credits
+Start building on Google Cloud Platform (GCP) with a [Free Trial](https://cloud.google.com/free) that includes $300 in credits.
+GCP lets you build, deploy, and scale applications, websites, and services on the same infrastructure as Google.

 ### Create a new project